freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/2-modeling.md

 ## Smooth

 Since our cuts are round, let's smooth out the mesh.
 Select *Object -> Shade Smooth*.
 Don't panic, we'll fix the normals.
 Switch to edit mode (`Tab`) and select one of the top faces.
-Hit `Shift+G`, *Coplanar*.
+Hit `Shift+G` and select *Coplanar*.
 While holding `Shift`, select one of the bottom faces.
-Again `Shift+G`, *Coplanar*. `Ctrl+I` to invert the selection. *Select -> Select Loops -> Select Boundary Loop*.
+Hit `Shift+G` again and choose *Coplanar*.
+Press `Ctrl+I` to invert the selection.
+Choose *Select -> Select Loops -> Select Boundary Loop*.
 You now have all edges of the inserts as well as the outer borders selected.

 Make these edges sharp by selecting *Edge -> Mark Sharp*.
 Hit `A` to select all and choose *Mesh -> Normals -> Reset Vectors*.
 You should how have a mesh with a flat, uniform top and smooth inserts.